uva-responsibleai/fall-24/privacy/apr-1.md

 > **The exponential mechanism is $`\varepsilon`$-differentially private** and that it will **select an object that is comparable in quality to the best choice of object with a small loss**, depending on the value of $`\varepsilon`$, the sensitivity, and the number of candidate objects

-> COMMENT: Add discussion on composition and the statement of the advanced composition theorem.

 It is important to understand how we can combine several DP algorithms to design more sophisticated algorithms.

 ### Composition Theorem